En español | Which vaccines are available and who can get them?

 Where can I get a vaccine or booster?

 - The federal government’s vaccines website, Vaccines.gov, lets you search for vaccine and booster sites by zip code, with links to appointments.
 Get the same information by texting your zip code to 438829 or by calling 800-232-0233 (TTY: 888-720-7489).
 California's COVID-19 dashboard tracks how many people have been vaccinated in the state.
+You can also check with your primary physician’s office to see if COVID-19 vaccinations are being offered.

 What should I bring to my vaccine or booster appointment?